Allen Tu

 Unconstrained 3D reconstruction and rendering of real-world environments.

-• Fast rendering, extreme compression, and rapid training for 3D Gaussian Splatting (3DGS).
+• Efficient rendering, compression, and training for 3D Gaussian Splatting (3DGS).
+[1, 2, 3]

 • Image, video, and multiview diffusion model priors for sparse-view 3D reconstruction.